microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-07.md

 # Introduction

 WWI wants to get a centralized view of all data assets and offer data sources discoverable and understandable to enterprise users and customers.
-Currently a group of data analysts and data engineers are spending more time on manual processes to annotate, catalog and find trusted data sources.
+Currently, a group of data analysts and data engineers are spending more time on manual processes to annotate, catalog and find trusted data sources.
 There's no central location to register data sources.
 Data consumers spend a lot of time tracing root cause problems created by upstream data pipelines that are owned by other teams.

 They also want to address all below (not easy to answer) questions,